/ tech-stacks / Django Monolith Stack Guide for Solo Developers

 Option Cost Effort Best For

-Render $7-25/month Low Similar to Railway, good free tier for testing
+Render Free tier (sleeps after 15 min idle), $7/month/service Starter Low Similar to Railway, real free tier for testing

-VPS + Docker Compose $4-10/month Medium Reproducible deployments, easy scaling
+VPS + Docker Compose 4.49 EUR/month (about $5) Medium Reproducible deployments, easy scaling

 I run my Django apps on a VPS with Docker Compose.
-It's a bit more setup initially, but $4/month for a Hetzner VPS running Django + PostgreSQL + Redis + Celery is hard to beat.
-Railway or Render is worth the premium if you want to avoid server management entirely.
+It's a bit more setup initially, but under 5 EUR per month for a Hetzner CAX11 running Django + PostgreSQL + Redis + Celery is hard to beat.
+Railway (Hobby at $5/month with usage included) or Render (Starter at $7/month per service) is worth the premium if you want to avoid server management entirely.
+Render's free tier is genuinely useful for testing, but free web services spin down after 15 minutes of inactivity and cold-start in 30 to 60 seconds, so do not point a real product at it.

 Cost Breakdown